ShlomoStept/hn_bot/README.md

-# hn_bot - HackerNews Archive Finding Bot
+# hn_bot - Automated Archive Finder for HackerNews Posts
 Searches all HackerNews top posts for links to websites that require a subscription, then find & posts a link to an archived snapshot of the article

 ## Process